SerpiCo07/cloud-arch-internship/README.md

 - Send its output to a topic on pub/sub

- Here's a high-level overview of steps you'd follow, along with adjustments to ensure smooth interaction between GCS and your Flask application running in GKE:
+ Here's a high-level overview of steps we follow, along with adjustments to ensure smooth interaction between GCS and your Flask application running in GKE:
 - Containerize Your Flask Application
 - Build and Push the Docker Image
 - Prepare GKE for Deployment